 Note that, if you wouldn’t rush to read your post, it’s unlikely we’ll rush to read it.
 So write your pitch well and make it interesting, m’kay?

-STEP 5: Send our content strategist a pitch email.
+STEP 5: Send us a pitch email.

 For your pitch email subject line, do the following: